jupyter-server/enterprise_gateway/docs/source/kernel-yarn-client-mode.md

 Having said that, even if you are not leveraging the full distributed capabilities of Jupyter Enterprise Gateway, client mode can still help mitigate resource starvation by enabling a pseudo-distributed mode, where kernels are started in different nodes of the cluster utilizing a round-robin algorithm.
 In this case, you can still experience bottlenecks on a given node that receives requests to start "large" kernels, but otherwise, you will be better off compared to when all kernels are started on a single node or as local processes, which is the default for vanilla Jupyter Notebook.

-The pseudo-distributed capabilities are currently supported in YARN Client mode or using vanilla Spark Standalone and require the following environment variables to be set:
+The pseudo-distributed capabilities are currently supported in YARN Client mode and require the following environment variables to be set:

 * SPARK_HOME: Must point to the Apache Spark installation path

 ```
 SPARK_HOME:/usr/hdp/current/spark2-client                            #For HDP distribution
 ```